 - A certificate of completion and a letter confirming clock hours of instruction

-Applications for the Greater Good Science Center Summer Institute for Educators are due by March 31, 2013.
+Applications for the Greater Good Science Center Summer Institute for Educators were due February 28, 2014.
+You are still welcome to submit an application, but because the application deadline has passed, you will automatically be on the wait list.
 The application form can be found at the bottom of this page.
-Participants will be notified of admission by April 15, 2013, via email.
-If enrollment is full, then applicants will automatically be placed on a waitlist.
-Payment is due no later than May 1, 2013.
+Participants will be notified of admission by March 14, 2014, via email.
+If enrollment is full, then applicants will automatically be placed on a wait-list.
+Payment is due no later than May 1, 2014.
 If acceptance into the program falls less than 90 days prior to program start date, payment is due upon acceptance.
-Registration is now closed.